tetratecx/tsb-single-vm/README.md

 ![Kubernetes Deployment](./imgs/POC-Kubernetes.drawio.png "Kubernetes Deployment")

-Although ingress and eastwest gateways can be combined into one single gateway, we have chosen top deploy seperate instances for the sake of clarity, seperation of concerns and security.
+Although ingress and eastwest gateways can be combined into one single gateway, we have chosen to deploy seperate instances for the sake of clarity, seperation of concerns and security.

 **DOC REF** More information on the different gateway types supported by TSB can be found [here](https://docs.tetrate.io/service-bridge/1.6.x/en-us/howto/gateway)